sameer-j/sameer-j.github.io/_posts/2021-09-16-beginners-guide-to-add-splash-screen-in-react-native-app.md

 ***\[Splash screen GIF here]***

-This is a common thing in apps, be it native apps in android or ios and hybrid apps using react native, cordova etc. It acts as a dummy screen to show your user while it takes time to startup.
+This is a common thing in apps, be it native apps in android or ios and hybrid apps using React Native, Cordova etc. It acts as a dummy screen to show your user while it takes time to startup.
 You can choose to add a nice animation for it.

 In this tutorial I will show how to add splash screen in a react native app, for android specifically.

 ## Setting splash screen on Android

+## Handling splash screen flash for react native apps

+Code for this tutorial is available at